TheCaptain989/radarr-striptracks/README.md

 ...etc.

 Multiple codes may be concatenated, such as `:eng:spa` for both English and Spanish.
-Order is unimportant, unless the `--reorder` option is also specified.
+Order is unimportant, unless the `--reorder` option is specified.

 > [!WARNING]
 > If no subtitle language is detected via Radarr/Sonarr configuration or specified on the command-line, all subtitles are removed.